Dtownsend117/Mobile_R.I.S.E/README.txt

 -If you want the program on your desktop, create a copy of all files(or shortcut R.I.S.E), otherwise, it will not work

 FOR TYPING:
--each command will need to be typed in all lowercase to work
+-each command will need to be typed in all lowercase to work(case sensitive)

 SYSTEM REQUIREMENTS:
 -Windows Operating System (any version)